Ceremonial use of lights: Other traditions

 The Candle is also used in celebrations of Kwanzaa, which is an African American holiday which runs from December 26 to January 1.
 A Kinara is used to hold candles in these celebrations.
 It holds seven candles; three red candles to represent African American struggles, one black candle to represent the African American people and three green candles to represent African American hopes.

-Satanism

 During satanic rituals black candles are the only light source, except for one white candle on the altar.
 The dim lighting is used to create an air of mystique and the color of the candles has symbolic meaning.